 - Adopted governance guidelines for the Board of Directors, including independence standards for our directors.

 - Adopted the Board’s current leadership structure of an independent Chairman of the Board.
 Our Board is committed to strong, independent Board leadership and believes that objective oversight of management’s performance is a critical aspect of effective Board leadership.

 - Determined that our Board of Directors is comprised of a majority of directors who meet the independence standards of our governance guidelines and the applicable rules of the New York Stock Exchange and the Securities and Exchange Commission (“SEC”).
-Our Board of Directors has determined that all of the current members of our Board of Directors except for Messrs.
-Hussey, Miller and Dr. Paul, who are employees or officers of the Company, are independent.
+Our Board of Directors has determined that all of the current members of our Board of Directors except for Mr. Dr. Paul, who are employees or officers of the Company, are independent.